 Further, our success substantially depends on our ability to attract and retain members of our senior management team.
-The efforts, personality and leadership of our senior managers have been, and will continue to be, critical to our success.
-Many of our most senior managers have been with the Company many years and we expect increased instances of retirement in 2023 and 2024 among this very tenured employee group.
-The loss of service of members of our senior management team due to disability, death, retirement or some other cause, or inadequate succession planning and talent management, could reduce our ability to successfully motivate the independent sales representatives or implement our business plan which could have a material adverse effect on our business, financial condition and results of operations.
+The efforts, level of engagement, and leadership of our senior managers have been, and will continue to be, critical to our success.
+Many of our most senior managers are very tenured and we expect increased instances of retirement in 2024 and 2025.
+The loss of service of members of our senior management team for any reason and without adequate succession planning and talent management could reduce our ability to successfully motivate the independent sales representatives or implement our business plan which could have a material adverse effect on our business, financial condition and results of operations.
 Although our executive officers have entered into employment agreements with us, there is no assurance that they will complete the term of their employment agreements or that such agreements will be renewed.